qyang18/SDN-Test-Bed/README.md

 > $ sudo UFW allow <port>

-# Use screen for initialization of Pica8 via serial port(when Pica8 has no IP address)
+# Use screen for initialization of Pica8 via serial port when Pica8 has no IP address(Yellow Line)

 > $ screen /dev/ttyS0 115200